Skip to main content

 • the yacht or sailing craft will not be used commercially for hire, transport of cargo or carrying passengers.

-Note: the qualifying criteria may be extended, on a case by case basis, to craft used for charter, provided the charter work is less than 65 per cent of the vessel’s time in New Zealand.
+Note: the qualifying criteria may be extended, on a case by case basis, to craft used for charter.
+The charter work must be less than 65 percent of the vessel’s time in New Zealand.

 If you’re moving to NZ, you may be able to import your craft without paying Customs duty and GST.